paualarco/reflects/src/test/scala/reflects/Factory&Generics.md

-## Dynamic factory pattern for avoiding type erasure in Scala
+## Generic factory pattern avoiding type erasure in Scala

 This document explains a fashion way to perform a Factory pattern for dynamic object creation by using generics and scala reflects to